 Scholarly Commons Citation

 Baker, James E., "LBJ's Ghost: A Contextual Approach to Targeting Decisions and the Commander in Chief" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1432.
+1432.